connio/device-python-code-example/README.md

 # device-python-code-example
-Example python code showing how to connect Connio from edge devices
+Example python code showing how to connect Connio from edge devices.

+Do the following:

+`# pip install paho-mqtt`

+`# pip install pytz`